-At its Q4 2022 meeting, the CWG considered LCP's latest analysis of the approaches to responsible investment of the DC investment managers used in the Drawdown Lifestyle strategy, including a summary of each manager's and each fund's RI rating.
-This analysis included an assessment of the respective DC investment managers' approach to climate change issues.
+At its Q4 2022 meeting, the CWG considered LCP's latest analysis of the approaches to responsible investment of the investment managers used in the Drawdown Lifestyle strategy, including a summary of each manager's and each fund's RI rating.
+This analysis included an assessment of the respective investment managers' approaches to climate change issues.